Sales Automation – How to Automate Your Sales Process

 In this case, knowledge is power.
 The more you know your prospect’s industry and company, as well the challenges and goals they encounter on a daily basis, the better you can tailor your pitch to their needs.

 Lead enrichment tools like LeadFuze work well for this kind of thing.
-LeadFuze is a tool that gathers information from hundreds or thousands of data sources on over 300 million people from over 14 million companies to give you a complete, up-to-date profile of your prospects.
+LeadFuze is one of many powerful sales tools to consider for your sales team.
+It gathers information from hundreds or thousands of data sources on over 300 million people from over 14 million companies to give you a complete, up-to-date profile of your prospects.

 If you’re looking for a specific prospect, you can use their “Account Based” search to gather more information about this individual.